The Best Forex Swing Trading Strategy: A Fundamental Approach

 When there is a significant gap between two countries' interest rates, capital naturally flows from the low-yield currency to the high-yield currency.
 This creates sustained trends that can last for months.
 For a deep dive into this concept, read our comprehensive guide on The Carry Trade: Profiting from Interest Rate Differentials.

-Swing trading exposes you to "Overnight Risk."
+Swing trading exposes you to "overnight risk."
 Since you hold trades for days, your position will likely be open during high-impact news releases.

 Using an integrated platform helps here, too.
 Instead of being blindsided by a sudden speech or data release, you can visualize upcoming "Tier 1" events directly alongside your analysis.